tonethar/IGME-330-Spring-2023/notes/intro-to-node-2.md

 <hr>

 ## III.
-Editing the `"scripts:"` key of package.json
+Editing the `"scripts":` key of package.json

-- Rather than having to remember exactly what to type in to run a node app, the usual practice is to create a `"start"` script in the **package.json** file
+- Rather than having to remember exactly what to type in to run a node app, the usual practice is to create a `"start":` script in the **package.json** file
-- Go ahead and make your `"scripts"` key look like this:
+- Go ahead and make your `"scripts":` key look like this:

 ```json